Is2acM/ELEC5305Project/README.md

 pre_model = "google/vit-base-patch16-224-in21k"
 processor = ViTImageProcessor.from_pretrained(pre_model)
 ```
+Remapping of the weights is done to and implemented by the remap_weights() function.
+This function can ensure that the pretrained weight can be fit into the ViT being used in this project.

 For the trained model parameters, the weights are saved in file model.pth, which can also be downloaded from the [Google Drive link](https://drive.google.com/drive/folders/11_gHYqFKZwlZn7WNTZ0NAOPoL7Zrwrbi?usp=sharing).
 To load the model parameters, please run the following code for model weights loading:
 ```bibtex
 net = net.load_state_dict(torch.load(model_name))